GNB-UAM/CNS2020-ClosedLoopNeuroscienceTutorial/README.md

 ### Instructions to the attendees

+Please do not forget to register for the conference.
+Registration is free at https://www.cnsorg.org/cns-2020

 Please, use the chat to ask questions

 Please, mute your microphone and turn off your camera during the talks and only turn them on to ask your question when indicated by the speaker  who will select the order of the questions